vuducmanh1407/thesis-error-detection/README.md

 # Thesis: Improving Error Detection in Procedural Tasks using Interaction Awareness

-This repository contains the implementation of my Master's Thesis.
+This repository contains the implementation of the Master's Thesis.
 The code is based on the implementation of [GTG2Vid](https://github.com/robert80203/GTG2Vid).

 ## Installation

 Please install the dependencies provided in the ```requirements.txt``` file.
+For the datasets used, please refer to [GTG2Vid](https://github.com/robert80203/GTG2Vid).
+For the pre-extracted object features, please contact us at vuducmanh1407@gmail.com.

 ## Training and evaluation